2006-2012 Chevrolet Impala

 Crutchfield strongly recommends that you use one of these adapters when you replace the factory radio.
 The specific adapter that's right for your car depends on the car's model year whether or not it has a Bose system, but you'll definitely need one.
 We'll give you a deep discount on the adapter's price when you purchase it along with your new stereo.

-The Metra GMOS-LAN-01 GM factory integration adapter (right), for example, retains the factory warning chimes, OnStar® capability, and the Bose amp, if present.
+The Metra GMOS-LAN-01 GM factory integration adapter (above right), for example, retains the factory warning chimes, OnStar® capability, and the Bose amp, if present.

-Your new system from Crutchfield also comes complete with a mounting kit to trim out the new radio and an adapter that connects the Impala's stock antenna to your new radio.
+Your new system from Crutchfield also qualifies for discounts on a mounting kit to trim out the new radio and an adapter that connects the Impala's stock antenna to your new radio.
 You'll also get our free step-by-step installation instructions.
-Crutchfield includes these items free with most receivers.

 Tools required: Phillips screwdriver, panel tool